Merlin Entertainments confident after strong post-summer trading

 Trading at its Legoland parks also continued to benefit from publicity generated by the LEGO Movie earlier in the year, the world’s second biggest operators of visitor attractions after Walt Disney said on Tuesday.

-Chief Executive Nick Varney said the group had seen good trading across its business, reflecting favorable weather in the period, and this year’s exceptional performance in its Legoland Parks.
+Chief Executive Nick Varney said the group had seen good trading across its business, reflecting favourable weather in the period, and this year’s exceptional performance in its Legoland Parks.